Pediatric Pulmonologist - East Bay

 To be successful in this position, you will bring:

 An MD/DO degree and Board Certification in Pediatrics, and either Board Eligible or Board Certified in Pediatric Pulmonary Medicine and a California Medical License by the time of hire.
-The candidate will be appointed at the Assistant, Associate or Professor rank in the Clinical Educator Line.
+Additional Board Certification in Sleep Medicine is a plus.
+The candidate will be appointed at Department of Pediatrics the Assistant, Associate or Professor rank in the Clinical Educator Line.
 The Clinical Educator role is defined by engagement in clinical care and teaching that advances clinical medicine.
 It is expected that candidates are outstanding clinicians with dedication to teaching and mentoring trainees.
-Priority will be given to candidates that demonstrate a strong background in research or have an interest in research.
+Priority will be given to candidates who specialize in cystic fibrosis, chronic lung disease, or sleep medicine.

 Equal Employment Opportunity Statement